US, Australia, India, Japan to discuss China’s growing power

 New Japanese Prime Minister Yoshihide Suga will make his in-person diplomatic debut when he attends part of the Quad meeting.
 He will also hold separate talks with Pompeo on deepening the Japan-U.S. alliance and the FOIP.

-“The world is possibly becoming even more unpredictable and uncontrollable due to heightening selfish nationalism and growing tension between the U.S. and China,(asterisk) Suga said in an interview with Japanese media on Monday.
+“The world is possibly becoming even more unpredictable and uncontrollable due to heightening selfish nationalism and growing tension between the U.S. and China,” Suga said in an interview with Japanese media on Monday.
 He said he will pursue diplomacy that is based on the Japan-U.S. alliance as a cornerstone and “strategically promote the FOIP,” while establishing stable relations with neighbors including China and Russia.

 He said he also plans to promote the FOIP during a planned visit to Southeast Asia later this month.